 New York’s The Hold Steady blend classic rock guitar riffs with dense, interconnected, hip hop inspired lyrics.

 Hüsker Dü started as a hardcore punk in Saint Paul, Minnesota, in 1979, with Bob Mould on guitar and vocals, Grant Hart on drums and vocals, and Greg Norton on bass and occasional vocals.
 Over their first few albums, they opened out their sound from super fast hardcore punk to more melodic popcraft, but still kept their punk aggression and edge.

-Freedy Johnston seems destined to be remembered as a one hit wonder for 1994’s ‘Bad Reputation’, a critically acclaimed but commercially marginal figure.
-He’s a skilled craftsman dealing in minimalist, engaging songs.
+Not just a one hit wonder for 1994’s ‘Bad Reputation’, Freedy Johnston is a skilled craftsman dealing in minimalist, engaging songs.

 Joy Division were one of several prominent bands who were inspired by the Sex Pistols’ famous 1976 gig in Manchester.
 They started as a punk band, but producer Martin Hannett was instrumental in shaping them, drenching them in reverb.

 Mark Kozelek has created introspective slo-core music since 1992, with The Red House Painters and Sun Kil Moon.